Sending Metrics#

 return None

-In case of the decorator, the name of the metric is taken from the function name.
-Again, if None is returned, no metric is sent.
+In case of the decorator, the name of the metric is taken from the function name and the description from the doc string.

 Attention